List of NJ Transit railroad stations: Proposed and future stations

-Between 2008 and 2016, NJT added four infill stations on existing lines.
+Between 2008 and 2016, New Jersey Transit added four infill stations on existing lines.
 As of August 2020, one additional infill station is planned.

 Several other lines are proposed for restoration.
 Parts of the Lackawanna Cut-Off Restoration Project in New Jersey have been implemented and there are proposals to extend the line west and into northeastern Pennsylvania.
 Restoration of service along the West Trenton Line between West Trenton (with connecting service to SEPTA's West Trenton Line) and Bridgewater where it would junction with the Raritan Valley Line (RVL) has been proposed, but not advanced.
 Extension of the Raritan Valley Line in connection with the Lehigh Line into Lehigh County, Pennsylvania has also been considered.